-It is not easy to deal with a freelancer’s life, right?
-For some people, it doesn’t matter if they have two or ten clients: it is always hard to organize projects, to manage time effectively and to achieve greatest productivity.
-These incredible freelance tools will help you to improve your organization and the way you work.
+Being a freelancer isn’t always easy.
+For some people, it doesn’t matter if they have two or ten clients: it is always hard to organize projects, manage time effectively and be productive.
+This article will introduce you to incredible freelance tools that will help you improve your organization and the way you work.

-The first step is to find out your needs.
-Answer this question honestly.
+Before you pick out a tool, you need to figure out what your needs as a freelancer are.
+Consider this question honestly.
 Think about what you really need and how you need it.
-After this, think again and cut the excesses.
-At this moment of reflection, it is also important to identify what you don’t need.
-Too many items will lower your efficiency and make your work way too bureaucratic.
+After this, think again and cut out all that is unnecessary.
+Too many items will lower your efficiency and make your work way too chaotic.

-The second step is to never stop trying.
-Look for freelance tools and try them.
+The second step to choosing a tool is to never stop trying.
+Look for as many freelance tools as you can and try them.
 You will find the one that fits both your business and work style.
-Don’t be afraid of trying: this is exactly how you will get what you need.
+Don’t be afraid of trying: this is exactly how you will get what you need!

 Now, let’s take a look at some work tools: